aboSamoor/polyglot/docs/Detection.rst

     """

-If the text contains snippets from different languages, the detector is able to find the most probable langauges used in the text.
+If the text contains snippets from different languages, the detector is able to find the most probable languages used in the text.
 For each language, we can query the model confidence level:

 .. code:: python